nayanatiwari/Watch-Bot/README.md

   `python3 generate_model.py` will walk you through generating an available non-nueral-net model.
 It will also output the models results against test data.

 ## Running Watch-Bot
 To run Watch-Bot, you'll need reddit api credentials in a file named `praw.ini` in your the base directory of this repository.
 For demos and tests, please refer to our [slide deck](https://docs.google.com/presentation/d/1M1LxWT-19T4gwqKPujl4ypH3b4fAiF-1Zl8KJHEsuTc/edit).

-The bot can be run with `python3 bot.py` Test user database can be configured with `python3 test_cases.py` to create a user_database.txt.
-This file should exist in the top directory for a maintained database between each instance.
+The bot can be run with `python3 bot.py` and is written as though it were continually on.
+Users are maintained between instances with database, A test user database can be configured with `python3 test_cases.py`.

 # Structural Future Changes